 Ryan Gosling performing Oscar-nominated song "I'm Just Ken" from "Barbie" at 2024 Academy Awards

 Ryan Gosling will be performing "I'm Just Ken" from "Barbie" at the Oscars, the Academy of Motion Picture Arts and Sciences announced.
-Gosling joins several other performers announced Wednesday for the 2024 Academy Awards.
+Gosling, who will perform with song co-writer Mark Ronson, joins several other performers announced Wednesday for the 2024 Academy Awards.

 This is Gosling's third time nominated for an Academy Award (he was previously up for "La La Land" and "Half Nelson").